rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 with the network between the client and the server, batch publishing and asynchronous handling now perform similarly, with a small advantage for asynchronous handling of the publisher confirms.

-Remember that batch publishing is simple to implement, but do not make it easy to know which message(s) could not make it to the broker in case of negative publisher acknowledgment.
+Remember that batch publishing is simple to implement, but does not make it easy to know which message(s) could not make it to the broker in case of negative publisher acknowledgment.
 Handling publisher confirms asynchronously is more involved to implement but provide better granularity and better control over actions to perform when published messages